Aircloak/aircloak/air/docs/content/sql/query-results.md

 count  | count_noise
 ------ | ------------------------
-4167   | 2
+4167   | 4

 This query has more noise than the query of example 1 above because each of the two conditions adds two noise layers.
-Each layer has sigma=1, so the resulting cumulative sigma is sqrt(4)=2.
+Each layer has `sigma = 2`, so the resulting cumulative sigma is `sqrt(4) * 2 = 4`.

 **Example 4**

-The following query produces answer rows with sigma=4.
+The following query produces answer rows with `sigma = 4`.
 This represents 16 noise layers: 2 for `acct_date`, 6 for the `LIKE` condition, and 8 for the `IN` condition.

 ```sql
 SELECT acct_date, count(*), count_noise(*)